TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 - **Branch**: Branches in git separate work-streams for different features (e.g front-end developers might have a branch for a fancy new button for their website, while back-end developers might have a branch to make database-entry easier).
 In our case, branches will distinguish different projects or concepts (e.g Supernova-Kicks, White-Dwarf-Accretion, etc.).
 Branches should _not_ be used to distinguish developers.
 As mentioned previously, only the Master and Dev branches are permanent, and any new branches should be created with the intention of contributing some new feature or physics, and being [deleted once that is done.](https://rickandmorty.fandom.com/wiki/Mr._Meeseeks)

 - **Repository**: A Repository (or Repo) is a collection of all the different branches of a given project which are kept in the same location.
 To be specific, a location might be your local computer or part of a remote server.
-A Repo can be public (often called Open Source) or private, with a select list of collaborators who have read and possibly write access.
+A Repo can be public (often called Open Source) or private, with a selected list of collaborators who have read and possibly write access.
 A single github user may have many Repos for all of their different projects, all of which might have any number of branches.
 Note: COMPAS development will be done in a private repo, but there will be a second public repo which will hold only a copy of the Master branch for the public to download.

 - **Fork**: A Fork is a full copy of a Repo, including all its branches, to another location.
 Most of the time, "another location" will mean elsewhere on the github servers, since we will be Forking from the Main Repo to our Personal Repo when we are setting up.
 In our case, Forks will distinguish different users, or perhaps groups of users (e.g Copenhagen/COMPAS).
 All core developers should have a personal fork.
 If you are familiar with the `git clone` command, this is identical to Forking from a remote server onto your own personal computer.